 Feast It is the Future of Event Catering #7

 On another rainy London day, we are on our way to visit a great tech startup that will make you feel hungry!
-We are here at the office of Feast-it .
-This platform lets people book top quality street food vendors and caterers for your events.
-You will hear the whole story from Hugo Campbell who is the Co-founder & CCO of the company.
+We are here at the office of Feast-it.
+This platform lets people book top-quality street food vendors and caterers for your events.
+You will hear the whole story from Hugo Campbell, the Co-founder & CCO of the company.

 The startup idea

-Hugo says it all came from genuine love of food.
-As is the case with many great startup ideas, Feast-it has its roots in the frustration of the founders (Hugo and Digby) trying to find the best catering easily, making sure they are available and then dealing with the hassle of booking them.
-They aimed to build a user-friendly platform in much the same way as you book a property through Airbnb or booking flights on a website.
+Hugo says it all came from a genuine love of food.
+As is the case with many great startup ideas, Feast-it has its roots in the frustration of the founders (Hugo and Digby) trying to find the best catering easily.
+They wanted to make sure the caterers are available and there is no hassle in the booking process.
+One of the major goals was to build a user-friendly platform as you book a property or flight.

-From wedding to company events, they not only provide the food but also event staff, photographers or florists within their platform.
-Every booking is assigned to a “dedicated event pro” that makes sure everything runs smoothly.
+From wedding to company events, they provide not only the food but also event staff, photographers or florists within their platform.
+In addition, every booking is assigned to a “dedicated event pro” that makes sure everything runs smoothly.

 It hasn’t changed in any ways we didn’t totally anticipate.

-Now, they also added mobile bars into the system as well which will support their main goal to expand their business into a 360 degree events booking platform.
+Since they have various options available for people to book on Feast-it, they rather describe the company as a “managed marketplace.”
+Today, they also added mobile bars into the system as well.
+This means a step forward to their main goal to expand their business into a 360-degree events booking platform.

-Along the journey, the core value proposition has stayed pretty simple which is ‘giving people great services for their events that are easily bookable’.
-Of course, there have been iterations.
+Along the journey, the core value proposition has stayed pretty simple.
+‘Giving people great services for their events that are easily bookable.‘ But, of course, there have been iterations along the way.
 Especially, there have been many changes and improvements in the system and how it works.